SioKCronin/website/content/vision.md

 Yet the technical system is only part of the story.
 Engineering is a human enterprise.
 If we care about finding engigneering solutions, we must care deeply about the human cultures that foster their emergence.
-For me, this is rooted both in nuturing communities of practice as well as supporting the actualization of indiviudal engineers.
-As an engineering manager I am brought face to face with this awesome challenge of tracking the shape of our collective imagination as a team over time, and running experiments to either speed up our existing solution-finding practices or expand the surface area of solutions we perceive as possible.
-Mapping our collective neural cloud.
+For me, this is rooted both in nuturing communities of practice as well as supporting the personal actualization of indiviudal engineers.
+As an engineering manager I track the shape of our collective imagination as a team over time, and run experiments to either optimize our existing solution-finding practices or expand the surface area of solutions we deem possible.
+A cartographer of our collective neural cloud.
 This is the arena of engineering in which I choose to innovate.

 I'm interested in nuturting communities of engineering practice that embrace what artists have long known to be true - imagination is a portal